-Mode of collection: personal interview (proxy as an exception for persons temporarily away or in incapacity) or registers additional value allowed for both cross-sectional and longitudinal component:
+Mode of collection: personal interview (proxy as an exception for persons temporarily away or in incapacity) or registers

+V Values

+1 - 999999.99 income (national currency)

+0 no income

+F ags

+See chapter 'Income flags'

+additional value allowed for both cross-sectional and longitudinal component:

-4 amount included in another component
+-4 amount included in another component

 additional value allowed only for longitudinal component:

--2 missing because the variable was not mandatory at that time (when PB010 < 2007, i.e. PB010=2003, 2004, 2005 or 2006)
+-2 missing because the variable was not mandatory at that time (when $PB010 <$

-This variable with the exception of company car should be collected only from the 2007 operation onwards.
+2007, i.e. PB010=2003, 2004, 2005 or 2006)

 Till 2006, the variable collected only company car contribution.
 Starting from 2007, the variable collects the whole non-cash employee income.
 In order to monitor break in the time series, a separate variable collecting the company car contribution only was created: PY021G/PY021N.